Primary Election

 A primary election serves to narrow down each recognized political party's candidates.
 The candidates that win the nomination in the primary election advance to the general election.
 Arizona has an open primary which allows voters registered as "independent" to participate by designating to their County Recorder which partisan ballot they would like to receive.

-This page is about the process in primary elections.
-For specific information on how to vote in the August 2, 2022 primary, please visit that page
+This page is about the process in Arizona primary elections.
+For specific information on how to vote in the July 2024 Primary, please visit the Upcoming Elections Page.

 1) If you are on the Active Early Voting List, make sure to contact your County Recorder's Office to specify what ballot type you'd like to receive.